 All students live with Spanish host families that are interested in sharing their home, language and culture.
 Central’s staff in Granada careful review and select homestay families, and enjoy longstanding relationships with many of them.
 As a part of every semester, staff visits each family to help resolve minor issues that naturally arise when people live together for an extended time.

-Language & Culture, Hispanic Studies, Islamic Studies and Internship in Education programs
+Language & Culture, Hispanic Studies, Internship in Education & Islamic Studies Options:

 Central College students pay the same tuition rate for each of the international programs that they pay on the Central campus, plus the price for accommodations.
 In addition, students who transfer to Central College from another college or university must complete one semester at Central prior to participating in Study Abroad.